tomdoeslinux/PixaPencil/README.md

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/en/packages/com.therealbluepandabear.pixapencil/)
 </div>

-## 📱 Android market
+## 🗏 About

-**PixaPencil** will be available soon on the Google Play Store as well as F-Droid.
+PixaPencil contains zero Google Play services (which track you heavily), and it is 100% free of other tracking.
+Unlike other apps on the 'Play' store, it contains **no ads**, and is **100% open source**.

 **Warning: if you have a phone with a _very_ small screen size (e.g. 400x800 Galaxy Core Prime) this app will not work well.
 Keep that in mind.
 I am working on making this app more compatible with smaller screen sizes, but for now it's on hold.**

 PixaPencil is available in either English (US), English (UK/NZ/AU, etc), or Hebrew.
-It used to have support for more languages but I dropped support for this since there is no demand for the app and I was putting a lot of effort trying to maintain the translations.
-Plus can't really be bothered to set up a translation service for a small app like this.

 ## 🖼️ Showcase